Heckscher Park, located at Prime Avenue and Route 25A, is considered by many to be the "Central Park" of Huntington village.

 Group Use Permits

 In addition to the many events and programs the Town holds at Heckscher Park or the simple walk around Heckscher Pond or tennis game to enjoy with family and friends on a Saturday afternoon, the Town makes Heckscher Park available on a limited basis to groups and organizations seeking to hold major events in this beautiful venue.
 It also makes use of the Chapin Rainbow Stage available under a special use permit.
-You can download the Heckscher Park Reservation & Use Application (PDF) and the Chapin Rainbow Stage Reservation & Use Application (PDF).
+You can download the Heckscher Park Reservation & Use Application (PDF).
 Contact the Town Hall Parks & Recreation Office for more information.

 Parks & Recreation Department